Ginika-Chinonso/Yearn-Finance-Review/Yearn-Finance-Review.md

 ## OBSERVATIONS

-* Base strategy contract line 565
+* In the Base strategy contract line 565:
 ```
 // with USDC/ETH = 1800, this should give back 1800000000 (180 USDC)
 ```

+should be

 ```
-should be ETH/USDC = 1800, this should give back 1800000000 (1800 USDC)
+with ETH/USDC = 1800, this should give back 1800000000 (1800 USDC)
 ```

-* Recieve function
-A recieve function should be implemented in the base strategy contract.
+* Recieve function: A recieve function should be implemented in the base strategy contract.
 Although it is expected that the strategy contract implements it, it would be much safer if the base strategy contract implements it.
 This would allow the contract recieve ETH especially if it uses it in its strategy.

-* Withdraw function
-A withdraw function should be implemented in the base strategy contract.
+* Withdraw function: A withdraw function should be implemented in the base strategy contract.
 Although it is expected that the strategy contract implements it, it would be much safer if the base strategy contract implements it.
 This would prevent ETH sent to the contract by mistake to be rescued.